mekas/mb1313600022/1313617032/README.md

 ## Data Source

 The nutritional data will be fetch from [edamam nutritional api](https://developer.edamam.com/edamam-nutrition-api).
-Their free tier have some limitations like

--  400 recipes hit / month
--  10 recipes hit / minute
+They have a free plan, but with some limitations.

 ## Initial Wireframe